Hevander27/TipSplit/README.md

 The following STRETCH features are implemented:

 - [ ] Implement ViewBinding to reduce boilerplate code and increase efficiency
-- [ ] Add at least one (1) additional functionality
+- [x] Add at least one (1) additional functionality

 The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve the app!
+- [x] List anything else that you added to improve the app!
+- [x] Spinner include to divide by party size

 ## Video Demo